Walking Through Lavender Fields

 Vegan Walnut Roll (veganska potica)

-This walnut roll is a scrumptious vegan version of the traditional Slovenian dessert and you will not notice the difference in taste.
-It's perfectly aromatic, with enriched dough and a wonderful walnut filling.
-After making the classic walnut filling, try also other nuts, like macadamias, pistachios, cashews, almonds, pecans or peanuts.
+This vegan walnut roll is a scrumptious vegan take on the traditional Slovenian dessert, and you won’t notice any difference in taste.
+It’s perfectly aromatic, with enriched dough and a wonderful walnut filling.
+After making the classic walnut version, try using other nuts like macadamias, pistachios, cashews, almonds, pecans, or peanuts.

 5 from 1 vote